The Funniest and Strangest Casino Supersti -tions

 · Dealer’s shoes: Some players believe that if a dealer changes their shoes mid-shift, it changes the luck of the table.
 Superstitious gamblers will immediately leave if they notice fresh footwear.

-· Casino entrances: In certain cultures, it’s bad luck to enter a casino through the main door.
-Some gamblers go out of their way to use side entrances or escalators.
+· Casino entrances: In certain cultures, it’s bad luck to enter a casino through the front entrance, a popular superstition many gamblers have heard before stepping inside.
+Some gamblers go out of their way to use side entrances or escalators, or wait for a different moment to avoid bad luck.
 The MGM Grand in Las Vegas famously redesigned its entrance because guests thought walking through a giant lion’s mouth was unlucky!

 · Food-related rituals: Some gamblers swear by eating specific foods before gambling, from lucky noodles in Macau to steak dinners in Vegas.
 Others avoid eating altogether, claiming a full stomach slows their luck.